 Psi4 Backend¶

 optimization, and vibrational frequencies.
-It is the only QM backend and
+It generates reference data that

 Installation¶